 Because bed bugs prefer to feed on human blood, their natural habitat is indoors, where their host is always present.
 They like wood and cloth surfaces to live on.
 That’s why they are mostly found in beds, bed frames, couches, mattresses, doors, wood furniture, dressers, wallboards, as well as any wood or cloth surfaces where people are likely to be sleeping or resting.

 Meanwhile, ticks can be found outdoors, particularly in gardens, lawns, and yards, with woods, shrubs, and grasses where they can wait and latch onto their host.
 These insects can also be found in the wild, living on woods, branches, and tall grasses, where they can also feed on animals like deer, rodents, and birds.
-However, they are much commonly found at home, where pet cats and dogs are sheltered.
+However, they are more commonly found at home, where pet cats and dogs are sheltered.

 Are Ticks and Bed Bugs Spreader of Disease?
 What Diseases Do They Transmit?

-There is no evidence yet that bed bugs transmit diseases.
-On the other hand, ticks are known to carry extremely harmful diseases to humans and pets.
-These diseases are also called tick-borne diseases.
 The most common and well-known disease that a tick can transmit is called Lyme disease.
 Common symptoms of this disease are fever, headache, fatigue, muscle pain, and skin rashes.
-Additional tick-borne diseases are babesiosis, ehrlichiosis, Rocky Mountain spotted fever and anaplasmosis.
+Additional tick-borne diseases are babesiosis, ehrlichiosis, Rocky Mountain spotted fever, and anaplasmosis.
 The symptoms of these diseases are also similar, with a focus on fever and fatigue.

 How to Get Rid of Bed Bugs and Ticks?